 As a roofing contractor in Phoenix, Arizona we’ve completed our share of roof repair projects.
 Since we don’t experience rain year-round, when storms hit, homeowners are left scrambling trying to find an available professional to repair a leak.
 During these times, here at the office, we are flooded with calls from homes and businesses alike – the more rain we get, the more the phone rings off the hook.
+While this is good for us, it’s frustrating for homeowners who are in need of a quick repair.

 Flashing are the thin pieces and strips of metal that are installed under your roof shingles.
 They serve as a barrier between the shingles and the roof itself, generally around seams and joints on the roof, and keep water from slipping between the cracks.
 They sometimes have rubber overcoatings, as well.